 No, is the short answer.
 Physiotherapists like to work closely with your physicians, but a referral from your family doctor is not necessary.
 The longer answer is that some extended health plans may require a referral before they will fund or provide reimbursement for your treatments.
 It is important to check with your extended health plan beforehand.
 If you qualify for OHIP funded services - a physician or nurse practitioner referral is needed.

+For your convenience, we direct bill most Insurance companies to save you time.
 Most benefit packages will cover Physiotherapy treatments.
 The extent of coverage varies with each individual policy.
 Please check with your insurance provider.

 OHIP funds short-term management of an acute condition or flare up of a chronic condition, provided you meet one of these criteria set up for the Ministry of Health: